-- each shareholder known by us to beneficially own more than 5% of any class of our voting securities; - each of our directors and director nominees; - · each of our named executive officers; and - our directors and named executive officers as a group.
+- each shareholder known by us to beneficially own more than 5% of any class of our voting securities; - each of our directors and director nominees; - · each of our named executive officers; and - our directors and executive officers as a group.

 The table also contains, in the final column, the combined voting power of the voting securities on all matters presented to the shareholders for their approval, except for the election of directors and for such separate class votes as are required by Florida law.
-All information is as of the record date, April 5, 2013.
+Holders of our Common stock are entitled to one (1) vote per share on each matter that is submitted to shareholders for approval and holders of our Class B common stock are entitled to ten (10) votes per share on each matter that is submitted to shareholders for approval and holders for approval.
+All information is as of the record date, March 30, 2015.
+As of the record date, we had 30,214,077 shares of Common stock and 4,987,360 shares of Class B common stock issued and outstanding.